AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

 ![](/images/Pop-Happiness-Font_2.png)

-The youthful, dynamic design of this Gothic-style typeface expresses the fundamental human emotion of joy.

-The straight lines and rounded corners embody a lively atmosphere.
+The youthful and dynamic design of the Gothic style allows this typeface to express "joy", a fundamental human emotion.
+The straight lines and rounded corners embody a dynamic atmosphere.

 <p><a href="https://fontworks.co.jp/fontsearch/pophappinessstd-eb/">Font designed by Fontworks</a></p>